 Like many small towns Sedgefield creates its own entertainment frequently to benefit many of our hardworking charitable organisations.
 Besides regular quiz evenings and the like, one of the most popular events is our annual Melodrama Mania that allows blatant exhibitionists to let themselves loose on the hapless less-brave locals all for a good cause.
 Riotous behaviour and much raucous laughter attend these occasions while a good deal of lovely lolly lands up in deserving coffers.

 It's wonderful to live in such a caring community.
 Nearly everyone we chat to concedes that they are living in paradise and the longer they live here, the more they appreciate it.
 When I meet people who have been here for years already, I love to hear how much they still enjoy living here.
 I feel exactly the same.
 The longer I’m here, the more I love Sedgefield.

 Sedgefield village has pretty much all the regular shops and facilities people need in the normal course of their daily life.
-There’s a couple of banks, supermarkets, a chemist, several liquor stores, a greengrocers, hairdressers, hardware shops, restaurants, coffee shops and take-aways, clothing shops, health shops, gyms, doctors and dentists, veterinary services, a police station, security services, estate agents, a travel agent, a tourism office, stationers, computer services, a 2nd hand bookshop and furniture shop, nurseries and garden services, and a retirement home.
+There’s ABSA Bank and the other 3 main banks (FNB, Standard and Nedbank) are represented with their own ATMs, supermarkets, a chemist, several liquor stores, a greengrocer, hairdressers, hardware shops, restaurants, coffee shops and take-aways, clothing shops, health shops, gyms, doctors and dentists, veterinary services, a police station, security services, estate agents, a travel agent, stationers, computer services, a 2nd hand bookshop and furniture shop, nurseries and garden services, and a retirement home.